asahala/BabyLemmatizer/README.md

 BabyLemmatizer 2.0 has been tested with Python 3.9 and OpenNMT-py 3.0.

 ## Setting up BabyLemmatizer
 The easiest way to get BabyLemmatizer 2.0 running is to create a Python 3.9 virtual environment for OpenNMT-py, this ensures that you have permanently all necessary requirements installed and they do not conflict with your other libaries.
-For example,
+This is fairly simple:

 1. ```python3.9 -m venv OpenNMT```
 2. ```source OpenNMT/bin/activate```